After 5-6 years of running this blog, I’ve decided it’s time for a change…again!

 Then something happened, something changed.

 Over the last couple of years people seem to have adopted a whole range of new boards, including myself.
-I’m sitting here with a Node MCU, Wemos, CHIP, Onion Omega, Arduino and DigiSpark next to my keyboard.
+I’m sitting here with a Node MCU, Wemos, CHIP (now closed), Onion Omega, Arduino and DigiSpark next to my keyboard.

 But why?
 When did we suddenly start accepting new hardware in such a big way?
 What caused it?